 Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
+Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.

-Long periods of engine idling, especially at high engine speeds, can cause excessive exhaust temperatures, which can damage your vehicle.
+Long periods of engine idling, especially at higher than normal engine idle speeds, can cause excessive exhaust temperatures, which can damage your vehicle.
 Do not leave your vehicle unattended with the engine running.